I am a big fan of the digital transformation in healthcare.

-Since then, they have become more and more sophisticated and now we can find them in every price range and for every need and desire: fitness trackers, smartwatches that can function as a music player, GPS device or gaming console; sports bands that monitor sleep and record the number of steps taken during your workout; blood pressure monitors that send alerts to your doctor when something is wrong; pulse oximeters that measure heart rate and oxygen levels in the blood.
+Since then, they have become more and more sophisticated, and now we can find them in every price range and for every need and desire: fitness trackers, smartwatches that can function as a music player, GPS devices or gaming consoles; sports bands that monitor sleep and record the number of steps taken during your workout; blood pressure monitors that send alerts to your doctor when something is wrong; pulse oximeters that measure heart rate and oxygen levels in the blood.

 Here are some of the great examples of digital transformation in our healthcare system.